 What is Infertility?

-Infertility can be explained in simple terms as the inability to get pregnant despite having unprotected sexual intercourse that is planned according to menstrual cycle for over a year.
+Infertility can be explained in simple terms as the inability to get pregnant despite having unprotected sexual intercourse that is planned according to the menstrual cycle for over a year.
 It is a disease of the reproductive system that can affect males and females and has numerous causes.
 It affects approximately one in every six couples trying to get pregnant and thus is of great importance.

 The following conditions must apply in order to declare a couple as infertile;